 CLAIM: Over one million lights will illuminate Lisburn city centre during a seasonal festival.

-CONCLUSION: Marketing material for Lisburn Light Festival considerably overestimates the number of lights in the organised display.
+CONCLUSION: INACCURATE.
+Marketing material for Lisburn Light Festival considerably overestimates the number of lights in the organised display.
 Our visual estimate of the main components suggests that there are around 200,000 lights, far short of the “over one million lights” estimate.

 Lisburn Light Festival